-As the National Football League (NFL) season comes to a close this Sunday and two teams battle for the ultimate prize, it is important to consider the effects of fatigue and how the extended season impacts player health.
+As the National Football League (NFL) season approaches its finale this Sunday, the New England Patriots will battle the LA Rams.
+It is important to consider the effects of fatigue and how the extended season impacts player health.

-This year’s Super Bowl takes place in sunny San Francisco, California, and extreme heat and humidity can be worrisome from a medical standpoint.
-Playing in warmer weather increases the rate at which players lose fluid through sweat, which also increases risks of dehydration and muscle cramping.
+While this year’s Super Bowl takes place in a climate-controlled dome in Atlanta and players will not be subjected to extreme environmental conditions, these players are still at risk for dehydration, muscle cramping, and heat illness.
 Hydration before and during the game is critical.
 Furthermore, it is important to players to avoid drinks with high amounts of caffeine as this can worsen dehydration.

 Elite athletes are competitors who may have worked their entire career to reach the championship game.
 Often, players will try to play through injuries if possible, especially in big games.
 The decision for team physicians and players regarding playing with injuries is based upon two important questions about safety: